nebius/nebius-solution-library/bastion/README.md

-# Wireguard VPN instance
+# Bastion instance

-This Terraform solution deploys a Wireguard VPN instance that serves as a secure jump host for your infrastructure.
+This Terraform solution deploys a Bastion instance that serves as a secure jump host for your infrastructure.
 It improves the security by minimizing the use of Public IPs and limiting access to the rest of the environment.

 Also create a Service Account with generated Auhorization key pair to authentificate Nebius CLI on the host.

 Also installed on the host:
+- Wireguard VPN solution with UI
 - Nebius CLI and configured with profile authentificated by Service account
 - kubectl and configured to connect to first mk8s cluster available in project by --internal flag (scanned by: `nebius mk8s v1 cluster list`)